bdlucas1/3d-casting/MAKING.md

   shoes, tongs.
 The molten metal can burn you badly if you mishandle it, and you really don't want any splashing into your eyes.

-* Container (plastic will do) wider than the printed mold and ideally taller than the piece itself, but a little shorter than the top of the funnel, making pouring the molten metal into the mold easier.
+* Container (plastic will do) to place the mold in when pouring.
+It should be wider than the printed mold and ideally taller than the piece itself, but a little shorter than the top of the funnel, making pouring the molten metal into the mold easier.

 * Cool water to pour over the mold to cool it and keep it from deforming until the hot metal has started to solidify.